mdn/translated-content/files/es/web/api/indexeddb_api/using_indexeddb/index.md

 See how this works?
 Since there's only one object store, you can avoid passing a list of object stores you need in your transaction and just pass the name as a string.
 Also, you're only reading from the database, so you don't need a `"readwrite"` transaction.
 Calling `transaction()` with no mode specified gives you a `"readonly"` transaction.
 Another subtlety here is that you don't actually save the request object to a variable.
 Since the DOM event has the request as its target you can use the event to get to the `result` property.

-> **Nota:** **Note**: You can speed up data access by limiting the scope and mode in the transaction.
+> **Nota:** You can speed up data access by limiting the scope and mode in the transaction.
 Here are a couple of tips:\* When defining the [scope](#scope), specify only the object stores you need.
 This way, you can run multiple transactions with non-overlapping scopes concurrently.
 >
 > - Only specify a `readwrite` transaction mode when necessary.
 You can concurrently run multiple `readonly` transactions with overlapping scopes, but you can have only one `readwrite` transaction for an object store.
 To learn more, see the definition for [_transactions_ in the Basic Concepts article](/es/docs/IndexedDB/Basic_Concepts_Behind_IndexedDB#gloss_transaction).